leetcode-python-java/leetcode-python-java/en/1-1000/509-fibonacci-number.md

 ### The core idea of ​​recursion

 - **Self-call**: A function calls itself during execution.
-- **Termination condition**: Recursion must have a termination condition to prevent infinite loops.
+- **Base case**: Equivalent to the termination condition.
+After reaching the base case, the result can be returned without recursive calls to prevent infinite loops.
-- **Recursive equation**: Through equations, the problem gradually approaches the "termination condition".
+- **Recursive step**: The step by which the problem gradually approaches the "base case".

 ## Complexity